Can I import highlights from PDFs?

 PDF is a fickle file format, so some PDFs highlight better than others:

-- Single Column PDFs.
-Text in a single column extracts much better (read: much better) than two or three column PDFs.
-You can still extract highlights from multi-column PDFs: just be prepared for things to sometime fall out of order.
+• Single Column PDFs.
+Text in a single column extracts much more accurately than two or three column PDFs.
+You can still extract highlights from multi-column PDFs: just be prepared for things to sometimes fall out of order.
 The absolute worst are PDF presentations with text all over the page.

 What happens if a highlight spans two pages?